maehw/WebPBrick/README.md

 ## WebPBrick How To

+1. Write NQC code _(or use BlockNQC to generate the code)_
-1. Build your NQC code (click the "Build" button)
+2. Build your NQC code (click the "Build" button)
-2. Connect to the yellow programmable RCX brick using an infrared tower (click the "Serial Connect" button)
+3. Connect to the yellow programmable RCX brick using an infrared tower (click the "Serial Connect" button)
-3. Download your compiled program to the RCX (click the "Download program to RCX" button)
+4. Download your compiled program to the RCX (click the "Download program to RCX" button)

+## WebPBrick's BlockNQC

+A web-based visual programming editor called BlockNQC can be used to generate NQC code.
+BlockNQC is based on Google's Blockly.
+For details, see BlockNQC's separate [README](./nqc/blocknqc/README.md) file.

 ## Toolchain modules